SystemRDL/systemrdl-compiler/docs/multi_file_compilation.rst

 Specifically the three namespaces described in the SystemRDL 2.0 spec:

-* Type namespace
+* **Type namespace**

   Component definitions, enum types, and struct types

-* Element namespace
+* **Element namespace**

   In the $root scope, this is limited to signal instances.
-* Property namespace
+* **Property namespace**

   User-defined properties declared in the root scope

 Reiterating the concepts described in section 5.1.4: types, elements, and properties shall be defined prior to being used.
 This is extended for compilation units and means that the order in which files are compiled matters.

-### Rationale:
+**Rationale**

 If supporting multiple file compile, then sharing these namespaces is essential.
 Enforcing that file order honor that identifiers are defined prior to being used significantly simplifies the compiler design.

 Default property assignments are limited to the compilation unit